MonicBuilder/Monic/README.md

 ```

 Now the code in the *common.js*, misses the *feature.js*.
-Most importantly don't forget to connect to a page not only the *feature.js*, but the *common.js* too.
+Most importantly don't forget to include to a page not only the *feature.js*, but the *common.js* too.

 The path format in the directive is the same as in the `#include`.

 ### Conditional build

-In the build process can be defined boolean flags that define whether or not to include selected sections of code.
+In the build process can be defined boolean flags that define whether or not to include selected code sections.

 ```js
 //#set flag